PrimeShukri/Blockchain/README.md

 5. Test the blockchain validation process by using the web interface.
 Take a screenshot of the Streamlit application page, which should indicate the validity of the blockchain.
 Include the screenshot in the `README.md` file for your homework repository.

----
-## Submission

-You’ll upload the Python file for this assignment to your GitHub repository.

-* Make sure to update the `README.md` file to include an explanation of the Steamlit application, a screenshot or video of your deployed Streamlit application, and any other information that’s needed to interact with your project.

-* Submit the link to your GitHub project to Bootcamp Spot.

----

-© 2021 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.